ghl3/SpontaneousSymmetry/README.md

 Written in python using Flask

-Hosted on EC2 using uwsgi and nginx
+Hosted on EC2 using Docker, uwsgi, and nginx

 Available at: <a href=www.spontaneoussymmetry.com>www.spontaneoussymmetry.com</a>